 While the project inquiries index was strong in August, the design contracts index fell below 50.
 The project inquiries index dropped from 60.5 in July to 58.0 in August.
 The design contracts index fell from 53.8 last month all the way to 49.6.
 While that score is just below 50, it does indicate a decrease in design contracts.

 A majority of the regions that fell below 50 in July rebounded nicely in August.
 The South continues to be the strongest area in the country for architecture billings.
 The South had a score of 57.0 in August, a nice increase from the 55.2 in July.
-After dropping to The West saw a huge improvement, going from a 49.6 to 54.2 in August.
+After dropping to below 50 the previous month, the West saw a huge improvement, going from a 49.6 to 54.2 in August.
 The Midwest ended its two-month skid with a score of 52.5, a decent jump from the 49.3 in July.
 The Northeast fell even further in August, going from a 48.0 the previous month all the way down to 46.9.

 All of the sectors showed positive growth in August.
 Multi-Family Residential led all sectors again with a 55.6, up a point over July’s 54.6.
 Institutional saw a decent increase, going from 51.1 in July to 52.3 in August.
 Commercial/Industrial regained what it had lost last month and climbed from a 50.1 to a 53.6.
 After being the only sector below 50 in July with a score of 48.2, Mixed Practice got back into positive territory with a 51.7.